ns-hkato/kontent-translation-azure-translator-custom-element/README.md

 # Kentico Kontent Custom Element: Translation Connector

-This [custom element](https://docs.kontent.ai/tutorials/develop-apps/integrate/integrating-your-own-content-editing-features) for [Kentico Kontent](https://kontent.ai) gives editors a way to configure and see the status of translations automated via the translation connector.
-It's based on [VueJS](https://vuejs.org/) to enable more dynamic functionality.
-It is intended for use with its [companion project for handling webhooks](https://github.com/ChristopherJennings/kontent-translation-connector-azure-functions).
+This [custom element](https://docs.kontent.ai/tutorials/develop-apps/integrate/integrating-your-own-content-editing-features) for [Kentico Kontent](https://kontent.ai) gives editors a way to configure and see the status of translations automated via the Azure Translator Text API.
+It's based on [VueJS](https://vuejs.org/) to enable more dynamic functionality and is intended for use with its [companion project for responding to Kontent webhooks](https://github.com/Kentico/kontent-translation-azure-translator-webhook-functions).

 Features: